isomerpages/psd-corp/newsroom/parliamentary-replies/_posts/2024-02-05-post-Upholding the Integrity of Our System of Governance.md

 image: ""
 variant: tiptap
 ---
-<p><strong>Oral Reply by Mr Chan Chun Sing, Minister for Education and Minister-in-charge of the Public Service to Parliamentary Questions on upholding the integrity of our system of governance <br><br>Parliament Sitting: 5 February 2024</strong>
+<p><strong>Oral Reply by Mr Chan Chun Sing, Minister for Education and Minister-in-charge of the Public Service to Parliamentary Questions on upholding the integrity of Singapore's system of governance <br><br>Parliament Sitting: 5 February 2024</strong>
 </p>
 <ol data-tight="true" class="tight">
 <li>